tejasvicsr1/WAP/Diaries/Aman.md

     -Searched for graph databases to store data as a graph -Found Neo4j graph database and started reading -Will now learn how to use the database and the required languages and frameworks for them

+##October 23, 2020
+    -Started the CLI version with Siddhant and started scraping for links -Face the problems of recognizing important links -To solve the problem removed special characters from the wiki link -Then added more filetrs to the wikipedia link -Read the structure of the Wikipedia page to understand the links required -Made a very basic UI and score  system
+    -Discussed wats to optimize the game and ways to store the scraped links